birukbelay/nestjs-todo/documentation/appStructure.md

 - the video package can stream videos on the /videos/:filename or /videos/stream/:filename , by getting the filename of the video it can stream if the video name exist in the assets directory

 ## Testing

 - i have written tests for the todo module for its services for different scenarios such as creating, pagination,
+- you can find the tests at app/todo/tests/todo.service.spec

 ## Ci/CD